 Before dabbling in natural beauty recipes, I wasn’t truly aware of all the different ways you can care for your lips.
 Each time I make homemade lip balm I discover a new ingredient or technique that makes my lips feel super soft.
 Because this is definitely the time of year I find myself reaching for lip balm more often.
 (In fact, I just had to go put some on.
 Okay, I’m back.)

 Here are 5 DIY remedies for dry, chapped lips, including a recipe for one of my favorite DIY lip balms.
 Because you want them soft and kissable for summer, right?

-1. Exfoliate with honey
+1. Exfoliate with a honey lip scrub

 2. Make a homemade lip balm

-Honey lip balm is my fave, and this on is a recreation of Lush’s Honey Trap lip balm.
+Honey lip balm is my fave, and this one is a dupe of Lush’s Honey Trap lip balm.
 It uses a whole host of moisturizers: shea butter, honey, almond oil and olive oil.

 - 1 tablespoon shea butter